mjmrozek/mjm-hugo-v02-ml/content/english/about/_index.md

 The following list of books I’ve read and thoroughly processed is not random, but incomplete and spontaneously reconstructed from memory.
 Like the photo, it is intended to provide only a first impression.

-(Where necessary, the original titles are provided in parentheses.)

 - Joyce: Ulysses
 - Melville: Moby Dick